HAShihab/fathmm/README.md

 Cancer     : return predictions weighted specifically for Human cancer
 ```

-* -p <PHENO>
+* -p [?]

-This parameter controls which phenotype ontology to use
+This parameter controls which phenotype ontology to use:

 ```
 DO : Disease Ontology